-One of the principal leaders of the so-called "hostile" Indians that resisted relocation was the great Chief of the Teton Sioux, Sitting Bull.
+One of the principal leaders of the Native Americans that resisted relocation was Sitting Bull.
 In May 1868, the federal government asked De Smet to meet with Sitting Bull to negotiate a peace treaty.
 The 67-year-old De Smet agreed to try, and on this day in 1868, he met with Sitting Bull at his camp along the Powder River in present-day Montana.

 Although tensions were high, Sitting Bull had promised to meet De Smet with “arms stretched out, ready to embrace him.”
 Lest any hotheaded young brave do something foolish, Sitting Bull first talked with De Smet in his own lodge in order to ensure the priest’s safety.
 The next day, De Smet met with a council that included other chiefs.
 De Smet was not able to convince Sitting Bull personally to sign a peace treaty.
 However, the chief did agree to send one of his lesser chiefs to Fort Laramie, Wyoming, to sign a treaty in which the Sioux agreed to allow white travel and settlement in specified areas.